mkostanbaeva/test1/mediastorage-proxy.md

 * *check* - sets the wait for a response from the host.
 If it stops responding then rebuild the routing table.

 ###elliptics-threads
-The following parameters are using to configure the client:
+The following parameters are used to configure the client:
 * *io-thread-num* -  a number of IO threads in processing pool,
 * *net-thread-num* - a number of threads in network processing pool.

 ###mastermind
-Allows to communicate the mediastorage-proxy with the mastermind in Cocaine.
+Allows to communicate the mediastorage-proxy with Mastermind in Cocaine.
 Mastermind calculates the load on the nodes.
 It lets say what the nodes are most loaded and where should be the load on nodes for write operations.
 To configure the client are using the following parameters:
-* *nodes* - paths to all the Cocaine locators that can go to mastermind (values for a path to the cocaine-runtime and for a port where is the locator),
+* *nodes* - paths to all the Cocaine locators that can go to Mastermind (values for a path to the cocaine-runtime and for a port where is the locator),
 * *group-info-update-period* - a time after which should be updated the information (this parameter in seconds).